Rockhead's Paradise

 The club was located in Little Burgundy, a mainly black, inner-city residential neighbourhood where several Canadian jazz musicians grew up, notably Oscar Peterson and Oliver Jones.
 While the club was popular with both black and white patrons, some white Canadians felt that it “jeopardized white Canadians’ morality and white womanhood in particular,”.
 Rockhead was also known for encouraging younger local musicians, some of whom became members of the house band and/or played in his street-level bar/ jazz club.
+He acted as an inspiration and mentor figure to Charles Burke, another local of the neighbourhood, who, in 1963, opened his own jazz club, the Black Bottom, just down the street.

+In 1936, Premier Maurice Duplessis, the Premier of Quebec passed the Padlock Law, making the distributionof Communist propaganda illegal and gave permission for authorities to repress any building that was questioned.
+Rockhead's was under a constant state of surveillance, with guests and workers often witnessing raids pushed by officials.

 In 1975 Rockhead suffered a stroke.
 Two years later his son Kenny Rockhead sold the club to Roué Doudou Boicel, who moved his jazz and blues nightclub The Rising Sun there from its original home on Sainte-Catherine Street West.
 The move proved unsuccessful, and The Rising Sun subsequently moved back to its original home.
 The building was later resold and demolished, a victim of gentrification.

-Rufus Rockhead died in a Montreal veteran's hospital in 1981.
+Rufus Nathaniel Rockhead died in a Montreal veteran's hospital in 1981.

-In 1989, Rufus Rockhead was memorialized by the city of Montreal with a street named in his honor.
+In 1989, Rufus Nathaniel Rockhead was memorialized by the city of Montreal with a street named in his honor.

 In 2012, Montreal pianist Billy Georgette organized “Rockhead’s Last Jam” in honour of the club and its owner.
 The jam session included Oliver Jones, Norman Marshall Villeneuve, Leroy Mason, Glenn Bradley and Richard Parris.